 I had not been back to Oahu in a while.
 I had felt that, after the first 5 or so years I frequented the most populous (and developed) of the islands, I'd rather visit outer islands and save Oahu for family occasions.
 I just wished that it were not for this particular occasion.

 Of course, the island always offers the perfect blend of familiar and exciting things.

-It's easy for me, a visitor with a local hookup, to think that life here is slow and simple, while I scoff down Malasadas, hike around the hills of Manoa.
-The reality of course is a lot more complex for many, and in every few breathtakingly beautiful things you see, a somber reminder; water quality warnings for beaches due to the aging sewerage system, plastic waste spotted at every scenic point, homelessness and poverty.
+It's easy for me, a visitor with a local hookup, to think that life here is slow and simple while I scoff down Malasadas and hike around the hills of Manoa.
+The reality, of course, is a lot more complex for many, and in every few breathtakingly beautiful things you see, a somber reminder; water quality warnings for beaches due to the aging sewerage system, plastic waste spotted at every scenic point, homelessness and poverty.